+I certify under penalty of perjury of the laws of the State of California that the above statements are true and correct.

+Contact Information

+Name of District

+District Contact

+Title

+Phone and email

 District Certification

 We hereby certify the foregoing information to be accurate.
-We agree to complete and submit reports (under development by the Chancellor's Office) regarding the development of Promise programs and the use of these funds as a condition of receiving funding.
+We agree to complet (under development by the Chancellor's Office) regarding the development of Prothe use of these funds as a condition of receiving funding. •

 The following signatures are required:

+Chief Student Services Officer Signature Date